kosmydel/kosmydel/README.md

 ### Hi there 👋

-I'm a Data Science student studying at RWTH Aachen, Germany.
+I'm a Data Science exchange student studying at RWTH Aachen, Germany.
 I'm working at Software Mansion as a Software Engineer.

 **🏫 University projects**
 - 🏞️ Image generation (GAN, DDPM) and classification (using ViT) - [Image processing](https://github.com/kosmydel/image-processing)